 Quality Differentiated Instruction:

-Quality differentiated instruction equitably responds to the diverse learning needs and impacts of students as a regular part of curriculum delivery.
+Quality differentiated instruction equitably responds to the diverse learning needs and impacts of students as a regular part of curriculum delivery and monitoring of learning.
 Failure to provide differentiation often results in disengagement and problem behaviour.
 Therefore, teachers must consider and analysis student data in order to drive responsive adaptations to instruction and interaction as a proactive measure.

 Further exploration of quality differentiated instruction can be found on the Teaching and Learning page under the School Inclusion Tab.